Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 The pool — a useful answer to a hot afternoon between lunch and dinner.

-Afternoon: Forest, Pool, or Studio
+Afternoon: Gardens, Pool, or Studio

-Evening: Tea-Country Aperitivo
+Evening: Highland Aperitivo

-Dinner at a serious lodge in Thyolo tends to start with something cold on the verandah at sunset — a glass of tea-country gin, a Campari spritz, occasionally a homemade vermouth.
+Dinner at a serious lodge in Thyolo tends to start with something cold on the verandah at sunset — a glass of gin, a Campari spritz, occasionally a homemade vermouth.
 It's an aperitivo culture quietly imported and kept alive by the Italian-Malawian families who've run estates here for decades.
 By eight you'll be at a small table indoors, eating something the kitchen probably wasn't planning to serve until the morning courier brought a particularly good crate of vegetables.

 Practical Notes: Getting Here, Booking, and the Best Months to Come Hungry